InfinityVM/InfinityVM/README.md

 ## A new blockchain architecture with native offchain compute

 InfinityVM enables developers to use expressive offchain compute alongside the EVM to create new types of applications.
+Applications can run as fully offchain servers that verifiably settle to the InfinityVM base layer.

 ## Docs